 Bunny Storage

 Bunny Storage via @bunny.net/storage-sdk.
-Connects to a Storage Zone with its zone password / access key; auto-loads BUNNY_STORAGE_* env vars (STORAGE_* as aliases).
+Connects to a Storage Zone with its zone password / access key, auto-loading the BUNNY_STORAGE_* env vars.

 Installation